georgipetkov18/file-renamer/README.md

 2.Pattern Based Rename - rename files based on an input pattern
 ```

 Click the one which works the best for you by simply entering the number before the option in the terminal and clicking enter.
 Then follow the instructions.
-If the pattern based rename is selected one can use <c> sequence to sepcify the place where the variable part lies.
-Furthermore, one can use a number inside the <c> container to specify how many digits they want the newly generated sequence to be, e.g. <c:d4> will generate 4 digits and if the current number has fewer digits then it will be prepended with zeros.
+If the pattern based rename is selected one can use &lt;c&gt; sequence inside the name to sepcify the place where the variable part lies.
+Furthermore, one can use a number inside the &lt;c&gt; container to specify how many digits they want the newly generated sequence to be, e.g. &lt;c:d4&gt; will generate 4 digits and if the current number has fewer digits then it will be prepended with zeros.